 The Jerome Roche Prize was inaugurated in 2001 in memory of the British scholar Jerome Roche (1942-1994).
 The prize is awarded annually by the RMA for a distinguished article by a scholar in the early stages of his or her career.
-A list of all prize recipients is available here.
 Award winners are invited to deliver a keynote lecture at the RMA Research Students’ Conference.

 Nominations will be considered only if they are accompanied by the article and an abstract, together with evidence (e.g. a c.v.) that the nominee can indeed be considered to be in the early stages of a career.
-These documents must be submitted to the chair of the Awards Committee, either electronically (in pdf format, with the article presented exactly as it appears in published form) or by post, in which case four copies are required.
+These documents must be submitted to the chair of the Awards Committee (see RMA Committees), either electronically (in pdf format, with the article presented exactly as it appears in published form) or by post, in which case four copies are required.

 Nominations and supporting documents should be received by 1 March.
 The Awards Committee’s recommendation will be submitted to the following meeting of Council, and, if approved, the award will be announced at the Annual General Meeting, held each September during the RMA’s Annual Conference.

 2019: Emily MacGregor, ‘Listening for the Intimsphäre: Recovering Berlin 1933 through Hans Pfitzner’s Symphony in C-sharp Minor’, The Musical Quarterly, 101/1 (2018), 35–75.

 2018: Sean Curran, ‘Hockets Broken and Integrated in Early Mensural Theory and an Early Motet’, Early Music History, 36 (2017), 31-104.